-Despite Audi’s rally-success, the US was more or less inaffected of this, as rally has never been highly popular.
-To make a mense and market Audi, in 1986 an early Audi 200 was re-branded 5000 CS and built to NASCAR standards to achieve a record for top speed at the US’ fastest speedway-circuit, the Talladega.
+Despite Audi’s rally-success, the U.S. was more or less unaffected of this, as rally has never recieved the same level of popularity as other motorsports.
+To make a mense and market Audi, in 1986 an early Audi 200 was re-branded 5000 CS and built to NASCAR standards to achieve a record for top speed at the U.S.’ fastest speedway-circuit, the Talladega.

 The car itself did not look any different from a standard 200 except for minor details as a spoiler lip, a small rear spoiler and side sills for improving down force.
 Additionally, both side view-mirrors were deleted to decrease drag coefficient.